 Signs of an Unhealthy Jaw

-- Chronic jaw or jaw joint (TMJ) pain
+- Chronic jaw pain or jaw joint (TMJ) pain

 - Involuntary mouth breathing